kevinAlbs/specifications/source/change-streams/change-streams.rst

      * The resume token (_id) of the document the iterator last returned */ private resumeToken: Document;

     /**
+     * The most recent promisedMinResumeToken returned in an aggregate or
+     * getMore response.
+For pre-4.2 versions of MongoDB, this remains unset.
+     */
+    private minPromisedResumeToken: Document;

+    /**
      * The pipeline of stages to append to an initial ``$changeStream`` stage